-When applications open, you'll only need to submit one application form to be considered for all scholarships under the scheme.
+You only need to submit one application form to be considered for all scholarships under the scheme.
 Make sure you follow the instructions to supply all relevant supporting documents by the closing date.

 What happens next?

-We will assess your application and score it against our selection criteria.
+We'll assess your application and score it against our selection criteria.

 When will I know the outcome of my application?

 If you applied for a Semester 1, 2018 scholarship and submitted all your supporting documents by 4:30pm 16 February 2018, we’ll let you know whether your application was successful by early March 2018.